-- If the cooker heats, then is the door closed? - When the start button is pushed, will the cooker eventually heat up? - When the cooker is correctly started, will the cooker eventually heat up? - When an error occurs, will it be still possible to cook?
+- ▶ Can the cooker heat with the door open? - ▶ When the start button is pushed, will the cooker eventually heat up? - ▶ When the cooker is correctly started, will the cooker eventually heat up? - ▶ When an error occurs, will it be still possible to cook?